wp-plugins/digishop/readme.txt

 = Support =
 > Support is handled on our site: <a href="http://club.orbisius.com/support/" target="_blank" title="[new window]">http://club.orbisius.com/support/</a>
 > Please do NOT use the WordPress forums or other places to seek support.
+> New: We have launched our <a href="http://club.orbisius.com/products/" target="_blank" title="[new window]">membership site</a>
+> which gives you access to all of our premium plugins at an affordable price.

 DigiShop is a WordPress plugin which allows you to setup your e-store and start selling your digital products such as e-books, reports in minutes.
 It adds a simple buy now button which sends your customer to PayPal to complete the payment and after that he/she is returned to your site.